cesarnml/react-hooks/my-notes.md

 ### Lesson 02 - useEffect: persisting state

+- *React's useState hook allows you to pass a function instead of the actual value, and then it will only call that function to get the state value when the component is rendered the first time*
+-

 ### Lesson 03 - lifting state

 ### Lesson 04 - useState: tic tac toe